MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-deployment-notes.md

 To perform service discovery, the RMS client checks the following:

-**1. The Windows registry on the local computer**: If service discovery settings are configured in the registry, these settings are tried first.
+1. **The Windows registry on the local computer**: If service discovery settings are configured in the registry, these settings are tried first.

     By default, these settings are not configured in the registry but an administrator can configure them for AD RMS as documented in a [following section](#enabling-client-side-service-discovery-by-using-the-windows-registry).
 An administrator typically configures these settings for the Azure Rights Management service during the [migration process](../plan-design/migrate-from-ad-rms-phase2.md) from AD RMS to Azure Information Protection.

-**2. Active Directory Domain Services**: A domain-joined computer queries Active Directory for a service connection point (SCP).
+2. **Active Directory Domain Services**: A domain-joined computer queries Active Directory for a service connection point (SCP).

     If an SCP is registered as documented in the [following section](#ad-rms-only-enabling-server-side-service-discovery-by-using-active-directory), the URL of the AD RMS server is returned to the RMS client to use.

-**3. The Azure Rights Management discovery service**: The RMS client connects to **https://discover.aadrm.com**, which prompts the user to authenticate.
+3. **The Azure Rights Management discovery service**: The RMS client connects to **https://discover.aadrm.com**, which prompts the user to authenticate.

     When authentication is successful, the user name (and domain) from the authentication is used to identify the Azure Information Protection tenant to use.
 The Azure Information Protection URL to use for that user account is returned to the RMS client.
 The URL will be in the following format: **https://**\<YourTenantURL\>**/_wmcs/licensing**